 The Last check in value cannot be used as a device health indicator.

-It tells you only that the device managed to contact Intune.
+It only indicates that the device was able to contact Intune.